martinezpenya/ED-CFGS-2122/UD03/UD03_ejercicios_EN.md

 git checkout master
 ```

-## Examined changes of a commit with respect to the previous one.
+## Examined changes of a commit against the previous one.

 ![git log](assets/git-log-tags.png)